Domestic Substances List

 On May 4, 1994, Environment Canada published the Domestic Substances List (DSL) in Part II of the Canada Gazette.
 The DSL is an inventory of approximately 23 000 substances manufactured in, imported into or used in Canada on a commercial scale.
 It is based on substances present in Canada, under certain conditions, between January 1, 1984 and December 31, 1986.

 The DSL is the sole standard against which a substance is judged to be "new" to Canada.
 With few exemptions, all substances not on this list are considered new and must be reported prior to importation or manufacture in order that they can be assessed to determine if they are toxic or could become toxic to the environment or human health.

 It is crucial that notifiers determine whether the substance to be imported into or manufactured in Canada is listed on the DSL or on the Non-domestic Substances List (NDSL).
 Substances not appearing on the DSL are considered to be new to Canada and are subject to notification.
 Substances listed on the NDSL are subject to notification but with reduced information requirements.

-- The New Substances Program's Search Engine for Chemicals, biochemicals, polymers and biopolymers published in the Canada Gazette
+- Search Engine for Chemicals, biochemicals, polymers and biopolymers published in the Canada Gazette

 - Overview and results of DSL categorization